Idkaros/VBConn/README.md

 # VBConn
-The idea is to make a connection class, the database layer class, where to kept the connection string.
+The idea of this project is to make a connection class in Visual Basic, the database layer class, where to kept the connection string.